 AMOCA Announces New Artists in Residence

-Beth Ann Gerstein, Executive Director of AMOCA, commented: “The Artist in Residence program at the AMOCA Ceramics Studio provides time, space, and support for emerging, mid-career, and established artists to expand their creative work.
+Beth Ann Gerstein, Executive Director of AMOCA, commented: “The Artist in Residence program at the AMOCA Ceramics Studio provides time, space, and support for emerging, mid-career, and established artists to continue and expand their creative work.
 It is a vital part of the museum’s commitment to contemporary artistic practices, and a critical component of our effort to bring diverse and accomplished artistic voices to the City of Pomona.
-This year, thanks to enhanced support from the Windgate Foundation, there are new residencies available for artists based in Southern California.
-On behalf of our partners, donors, members, staff, and our current artists-in-residence Kirstin Willders and Colby Charpentier, I’m thrilled to extend a warm welcome to the 2022–2023 cohort of ceramic artists.”
+Thanks to enhanced support from the Windgate Foundation, residencies available for artists based in Southern California continue this year.
+On behalf of our partners, donors, members, staff, and our current artists-in-residence, I’m excited to extend a warm welcome to the 2023–2024 cohort of ceramic artists.”